 One could opt for a guided tour of the park or explore the area themselves by following the marked path with clear signs and information panels.
 If someone is visiting with kids then its best recommended they check out the park by themselves as kids would be really bothered for a systematic venture and hence by choosing to tour on your own would give the little ones the necessary freedom to visit any part at any time.

-The La Vanille aquarium gives you a chance to discover some beautiful aquatic species residing in the fresh water.
-The beautiful sight of the iguanas sprawling on the banks of pond, and the fishes and turtles swimming together is just a peaceful experience.
+The La Vanille aquarium gives you a chance to discover some beautiful aquatic species residing in the freshwater.
+The beautiful sight of the iguanas sprawling on the banks of the pond, and the fishes and turtles swimming together is just a peaceful experience.

 Named as “100 Million Years under the Sea” - the fossil museum in the park exhibits a collection of fossils from places like Madagascar, ammonites and skeletons of marine mammals such as whales.